NansD/croesus/README.md

 # Croesus !
 This is an app built with AWS Lambda, DynamoDB, React (with unit tests for that part !).
 Its purpose is to enable people to share expenses.

+It uses Github actions to automate PR checks and deployments on Amazon Web Services !

+I might someday use this project as a boilerplate.